achyuthmadhav/time-series-clustering/README.md

 # Instructions:

-Step 0: The Consensus Motif Algorithm is the property of Prof.Keogh's Lab at UC Riverside.
+Step 0: The Consensus Motif Algorithm is the property of Prof. Keogh's research lab at UC Riverside.
         Drop an email to Prof. Keogh (eamonn.keogh@ucr.edu) requesting access and CC: madhav.achyuth@gmail.com

 Step 1: Add all the MATLAB files in the repo and consensus motifs scripts (Step 0) to your MATLAB path.